choojun/choojun.github.io/wsl_hadoop.md

 $ sbin/start-dfs.sh
 $ jps
 ~~~
 > Suppose you need to observe at least four (4) services, including both NameNode and DataNode, as stated in step 12 of G7.
-Otherwise, you may need to format the HDFS NameNode.
-If you choose to format, wait for the format process to complete without errors.
+Otherwise, you may need to reformat the HDFS NameNode.
+If you choose to reformat, wait for the format process to complete without errors.
 Note that formatting the NameNode will result in loss of all data files in HDFS.
 >  ~~~bash
 > $ bin/hdfs namenode -format
 > ~~~